CANITEY/CANITEY/README.md

 </h1>

 ### About me
-I'm a cybersecurity trainee, from Egypt, I like coding, hacking and learning new stuff
+I'm a penetration tester and bug hunter from Egypt, I like coding, hacking and learning new stuff.
-- 🔭 I’m currently working on getting better in cyber security
+- 🔭 I’m currently working on learning android application penetration testing and hardining my web application penetration testing skills.
-- 💬 Ask me about any thing you want
+- 💬 Ask me about programming, hacking, or just chat.
-- 📫 How to reach me: use links above
+- 📫 How to reach me: email me via mohammed.ahmed.abdelnabi@outlook.com, or any socials using the buttons above.

 ----